wensley-rushing/opensees-gallery/content/en/examples/PlaneBlock/index.md

 other = dict(nodes=nodes, cells=cells)
 nodes, cells = create_block(ne, element, points=points, join=other)
 ```
 This checks for duplications, and only adds nodes where none existed before.
+The following complete script is used to perform the complete simulation.

 {{< fold hole.py "analysis script" >}}